-- our business strategy and market opportunity; - our future financial performance, including our expectations regarding our revenue, cost of revenue, gross profit, gross margin, operating expenses (including changes in sales and marketing, research and development, and general and administrative expenses), and profitability; - market acceptance of our games; - our ability to raise financing in the future and the global credit and financial markets; - factors relating to our business, operations, financial performance, and our subsidiaries, including: - changes in the competitive and regulated industries in which we operate, variations in operating performance across competitors, and changes in laws and regulations affecting our business; - our ability to implement business plans, forecasts, and other expectations and to identify and realize additional opportunities; and - general economic conditions and their impact on levels of spending by players, our rewards partners, and our advertisers, including risks of inflation and recession and other macroeconomic conditions. - our ability to maintain relationships with our platforms, such as the Apple App Store, Google Play Store, Amazon Appstore, and Facebook; - our ability to maintain, protect, and enhance our intellectual property rights; - · our ability to successfully defend litigation brought against us; and - our ability to successfully close and integrate acquisitions that contribute to our growth objectives.
+- our business strategy and market opportunity; - our future financial performance, including our expectations regarding our revenue, cost of revenue, gross profit, gross margin, operating expenses (including changes in sales and marketing, research and development, and general and administrative expenses), and profitability; - market acceptance of our games; - · our ability to raise financing in the future and the global credit and financial markets; - factors relating to our business, operations, financial performance, and our subsidiaries, including: - changes in the competitive and regulated industries in which we operate, variations in operating performance across competitors, and changes in laws and regulations affecting our business; - our ability to implement business plans, forecasts, and other expectations and to identify and realize additional opportunities; and - general economic conditions and their impact on levels of spending by players, our rewards partners, and our advertisers, including risks of inflation and recession and other macroeconomic conditions. - our ability to maintain relationships with our platforms, such as the Apple App Store, Google Play Store, Amazon Appstore, and Facebook; - our ability to maintain, protect, and enhance our intellectual property rights; - · our ability to successfully defend litigation brought against us; and - our ability to successfully close and integrate acquisitions that contribute to our growth objectives.

-These forward-looking statements are based on our current plans, estimates, and projections in light of information currently available to us, and are subject to known and unknown risks, uncertainties, and assumptions about us, including those described under the heading "Risk Factors" in this Annual Report on Form 10-K, and in other filings that we make with the Securities and Exchange Commission (the "SEC") from time to time, that may cause our actual results, levels of activity, performance, or achievements to be materially different from any future results, levels of activity, performance, or achievements expressed or implied by such forward-looking statements.
+These forward-looking statements are based on our current plans, estimates, and projections in light of information currently available to us, and are subject to known and unknown risks, uncertainties, and assumptions about us, including those described under the heading "Risk Factors" in this Annual Report on Form 10-K, and in other filings that we make with the Securities and Exchange Commission (the "SEC") from time to time, that may cause our actual results, levels of activity, performance, or achievements expressed or implied by such forward-looking statements.
 In addition, the risks described under the heading "Risk Factors" are not exhaustive.
-New risk factors emerge from time to time, and it is not possible to predict all such risk factors, nor can we assess the impact of all such risk factors on our business or the extent to which any risk factor or combination of risk factors may cause actual results to differ materially from those contained in any forward-looking statements.
+New risk factors emerge from time to time, and it is not possible to predict all such risk factors, nor can we assess the impact of all such risk factors on our business or the extent to which any risk factor or combination of risk factors may cause actual results realing those described under the heading statements.
 Forward-looking statements are also not guarantees of performance.
-You should not put undue reliance on any forward-looking statements, which speak only as of the date hereof.
-Except as otherwise required by applicable law, we disclaim any duty to update any forward-looking statements, all of which are expressly qualified by the statements in this section, to reflect events or circumstances after the date of this Annual Report on Form 10-K whether as a result of new information, future events, or otherwise.
+You should not put undue reliance on any forward-looking statements, all of which are expressly qualified by the statements in this section, to reflect events or circumstances after the date of this Annual Report on Form 10-K whether as a result of new information, future events, or otherwise.

-We intend to announce material information to the public through our Investor Relations website, ir.playstudios.com, SEC filings, press releases, public conference calls, and public webcasts.
+We intend to announce material information to the public through our Investor Relations websiteir.playstudios.com, SEC filings, press releases, public conference calls, and public webcasts.
 We use these channels, as well as social media, to communicate with our investors, players, and the public about the company, our offerings, and other issues.
 It is possible that the information we post on our website or social media could be deemed to be material information.
 As such, we encourage investors, the media, and others to follow the channels listed above, including our website and the social media channels listed on our Investor Relations website, and to review the information disclosed through such channels.
 Any updates to the list of disclosure channels through which we will announce information will be posted on our Investor Relations website.